 Also, if there’s something you want to learn about life in Russia, or Moscow in particular, feel free to ask!

-We’re in the new week of quarantine, and QR-codes are now necessary to get if you need to go to work.
+We’re in the new week of quarantine, and QR-codes in Moscow are now necessary to obtain if you need to go to work.
 Officially, this is due to the Muscovites’ below-average observation of quarantine.
-Indeed, a lot of people, especially youngsters, still go out, so now they will have to order a QR-code that will then track their movement and whereabouts.
+Indeed, a lot of people, especially youngsters, still go out, so now they will have to order QR-codes in Moscow that will then track their movement and whereabouts.

 As for me, I’m in yet another week of distant teaching.
 There are many advantages, and perhaps my dogs appreciate the sudden absence of people more than I do.
 The biggest disadvantage is the need to operate multiple devices.
 In the past, if we used a textbook, then I didn’t need either phone or the Internet.
 Today, I often use both a textbook and the Internet, and I conduct a session via a phone.